PennyLaneAI/plugin-test-matrix/README.md

 This repository contains scheduled continuous integration for the official PennyLane plugins.

 Continuous integration is performed by GitHub actions.
-Tests are executed on every push to `master`, and are also run on a schedule of once a day.
+Tests are executed on every push to `master`, and are also run on a schedule of once per day.

 Finally, tests can be triggered manually via the 'Actions' tab.